colstrom/forge/README.md

 # forge

-Convention-Driven Instance Autonomy for EC2
+Convention Driven Instance Autonomy

 Description
 -----------

 Forge is designed to facilitate autonomous server configuration.
 At first boot, a server should execute the bootstrap code, which will in turn:
 * Install the tools required for the rest of the code, using pip.
-* Determine the purpose of the server, using a handful of AWS APIs.
+* Determine the purpose of the server, using a handful of APIs.
 * Download any playbooks that are applicable to the server, install their dependent roles, and execute them.

+_Forge is only actively tested against Amazon Web Services (AWS)._

 Dependencies
 ------------